 Just take a second to think of how much investors currently put into gold and other assets, what would happen if that was replicated in the diamond industry?
 Undoubtedly it would be enough to invigorate it as a whole.

 But again, this is nothing but speculation.
 What are your thoughts on the evolution of the diamond industry?
 Are you optimistic?
 Let us know!
-And as always feel free to follow us on Twitter and like us on Facebook.
+And as always feel free to follow us on Twitter and LinkedIn.

 For more insight on the world of colored diamonds be sure to check out the links below: